emmahewson/mp1_batala_bangor/README.md

 <img src="docs/user-story-testing/user-story-1.png">
 </details>

-### Additional Bugs
+### Other Bugs

-During development I also encountered various bugs that I have detailed below:
+During development and testing, in addition to the bugs mentioned above I encountered various other bugs that I have detailed below:

 ### Animated button lines on no-hover devices